 If you know of an algorithm or a group of algorithms not listed, put it in the comments and share it with us.
 Let’s dive in.

-Regression is concerned with modelling the relationship between variables that is iteratively refined using a measure of error in the predictions made by the model.
+Regression is concerned with modeling the relationship between variables that is iteratively refined using a measure of error in the predictions made by the model.

 The most popular regression algorithms are: